 On March 21, 2019, the FERC issued a notice of inquiry seeking information and views to help the Commission explore whether, and if so how, it should modify its policies concerning the determination of the return on equity ("ROE") to be used in designing jurisdictional rates charged by public utilities.
 The Commission also seeks comment on whether any changes to its policies concerning public utility ROEs should be applied to interstate natural gas and oil pipelines.
 This NOI follows Emera Maine, which reversed Opinion 531, and seeks to engage interests beyond those represented in the Emera Maine proceeding (see EL11-66 et al. in Section I above).
 Initial comments were due June 26, 2019; reply comments, July 26, 2019.
-Initial comments were been submitted by more than 60 organizations; nearly 15,000 initial comments were received from individuals.
-Reply comments were received from nearly 30 organizations.
+Initial comments were received from nearly 30 organizations.
+Further reply comments (also submitted in PL19-3, were submitted by a large group of state public utility commissions, public power utilities, electric cooperatives, consumer advocates, industrial users of electricity, and associations, TEC-RI and the RI Manufacturers Association.
 This matter, and its voluminous record, are pending before the FERC.